-National Rescue Dog Day was founded by Tails That Teach, Inc. to bring awareness to the countless number of rescue dogs awaiting their forever homes in shelters around the country and to recognize the benefits of allowing an unconditional and deserving canine to adopt you into their life!
+National Rescue Dog Day was founded by Tails That Teach, Inc. to bring awareness to the countless number of amazing dogs in shelters waiting to be adopted, to promote humane education for young children, and to encourage spay/neuter.
 The day was inspired by Cooper (pictured below) who was rescued in 2009, and now the main character in the Tails That Teach book series that teach children how to be and kind and gentle to their pets so they grown up to be compassionate, responsible pet owners.

 Rescue dogs often overcome extreme obstacles and yet provide comfort, security, and friendship as family pets.
 But, rescue dogs are capable of much more.
 With training, they contribute to the independence of people with disabilities as service animals and give comfort to the elderly.
 In these circumstances, they become our eyes, ears, or legs as well as our best friend.

 Rescue dogs provide a variety of therapeutic benefits.
 Children, teens, and adults with autism may benefit from services provided by trained rescue dogs.
 As emotional support companions, rescue dogs help to relieve anxiety, depression, and PTSD among the military or those who suffer from mental illness.

 They make excellent teachers, too.
 Rescue dogs show children about caring and kindness.
 Rescue dogs can even be trained for search and rescue missions.
 The possibilities are endless!